kaiyuanmifen/BlockTransformer/README.md

-# Coordination Among Neural Modules Through a Shared Global Workspace
+# block transformer with hierachical global workspace

-This repository contains the code to reproduce the `relational reasoning: sort_of_clever` and `detecting equilateral triangles` tasks from our paper.
+This repository contains the code to the project  block transformer with hierachical global workspace with an option to use Gflownet as second layer of GWS ( to be implemented)

 ## Install relevant libraries